jennamferguson/Project1_Connect4/README.md

 This project involves training a neural network to play Connect 4 using Monte Carlo Tree Search (MCTS) to generate a dataset of board positions and optimal moves.
 Two deep learning models—a Convolutional Neural Network (CNN) and a Transformer—are trained on this dataset to predict the best move for a given board state.
 The project also includes a web interface where users can play against these models.

-Play against our models here: https://flat-pale-entry.anvil.app  - Best of luck!
+Play against our models here: https://flat-pale-entry.anvil.app (Username: dan , Password: Optimization1234) - Best of luck!

 ## Dataset Generation
 Uses Monte Carlo Tree Search (MCTS) to play games against itself and recommend the best moves.